Wednesdays at 7:00 p.m. ET – next 12-week private writing group starts Summer 2022.

 It sucks the joy out of something you fell in love with as a young creator.

-It wrestles it into being something it can’t always be – serious adult stuff with a freaking end-game or mission.
+It wrestles writing into being something it can’t always be – serious adult stuff with a freaking end-game or mission.
 A business.
 A money-making venture.
 Your ticket to discovery!

 Pretty soon, after a long day of real life, there’s no contest between sitting alone at your laptop or snuggling up with your partner, your dog, or your kids to zone out with Bridgerton.